Sabreclaw/catboost-xgboost-lightgbm/test-server/README.md

 - X_test.csv: the first column must be an id; all remaining columns are features to send in requests

 Configuration (config.json):
-- You can configure Locust defaults in test-server/config.json
+- Locust defaults can be configured in test-server/config.json
 - Fields:
   - host: base URL of the model server (used if --host is not provided)
   - users: default total users (documentation only; use CLI flags to apply)